webexpoprague/content/output/site-data.md

-3 Days of Ultimate Learning, Practise and New Connections
+3 Days of Ultimate Learning, Practice and New Connections